generalStepes/Raspberry-eink-spotify-alarm/README.md

 I’ve attached icons that I already processed myself, they’re cropped, converted and are verified to be working. <br />

+## Box & Design <br />
+I'm attaching an SVG file created in Inscape with the box design I use.
+Laser cutter Trotec Speedy 300 was used for the creation. <br />

 ## Known, expected issues and to-dos <br />
 *	I’m sure that there’re some issues with getting the playlist name correctly displayed, especially when foreign accents are used.
 I implemented a function to remove the ones used in Czech language as I didn’t want to waste time trying to import any fonts to the E-ink display. <br />
-*	I would like to add a button capability to stop the alarm when the button is pressed - already done, not uploaded yet <br />
-* Box design as I am going to laser cut a box for the whole thingy <br />

 ## Changelog <br />
 30th July - added support for alarm restoration if RPI is rebooted, clearer code, other fixes <br />